xiaomiyao/TCPChatApp/README.md

    - The online users list is updated in the chat window upon successful login.
    - Enhanced UI responsiveness and error handling have been added 👍.

-2. **Sending Messages & User Authentication**
+2. **Sending Messages, Authentication & Private Messaging**

-   - ✍️ The user types a message, registration details, or login credentials.
+   - **Public Chat:** The user types a message into the main input field and clicks **Send**.
+The message is bundled into a `Message` object (with `"Everyone"` as the recipient), encrypted, and sent to the server.
-   - 💬 The message is bundled into a `Message` object and included in an `Envelope`.
+   - **Private Messaging:**
-   - 🗂️ The envelope is serialized to JSON and encrypted.
+     Right-clicking on an online user displays a context menu.
+Selecting **Message User** opens a dedicated input window where the user can type a private message.
-   - 📤 The encrypted message is sent to the server using the helper function in `NetworkHelper`.
+     The private message sending logic (mirroring public message flow) sets the recipient to the target username.
+This ensures that private messages are delivered only to the intended recipient.
-   - 🚀 New encryption flows ensure that all messages are securely transmitted.
+   - 💬 Both public and private messages are encrypted via the `CryptoHelper` before being sent to the server.

 3. **Receiving Messages**
    - 👂 A background thread listens for incoming messages.